18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 utilize the best technology consistent with program needs to ensure government acquisition of only communications that are authorized for collection and prevent the inadvertent collection of domestic communications.

-Explanation for the Recommendation:
+**Explanation for the Recommendation:**
-Upstream collection involves a greater risk that the government will acquire wholly domestic communications, which it is not authorized to intentionally collect under Section
-702. Ensuring that the upstream collection process comports with statutory limits and with agency targeting procedures involves an important technical process of filtering out wholly domestic communications.
+Upstream collection involves a greater risk that the government will acquire wholly domestic communications, which it is not authorized to intentionally collect under Section 702.
+Ensuring that the upstream collection process comports with statutory limits and with agency targeting procedures involves an important technical process of filtering out wholly domestic communications.
 The government acknowledges, however, that the technical methods used to prevent the acquisition of domestic communications do not completely